Sarethjs/smart_recipe_maker/README.md

 After recognizing and adding the ingredients you consider necessary, you can generate recipes containing these ingredients.

 ## Demostration
-Project running on localhost, clcik on the image to watch the video
+Project running on localhost, click on the image to watch the video

 [![Watch demostration](image.png)](https://github.com/Sarethjs/smart_recipe_maker/raw/main/demostration.mp4)